Skip to main content

 Response

-refundReference returned when the refund was initiated, not the original transaction reference.
+Use the refundReference returned when the refund was initiated, not the original transaction reference.